XRPLF/xrpl.js/packages/ripple-address-codec/README.md

 This tells jest to output code coverage info in the `./coverage` directory, in addition to showing it on the command line.

+## Releases

+Use the [ripple-lib release checklist](https://github.com/ripple/ripple-lib/wiki/Release-Checklist), but just use `master` instead of `develop` as this project does not use a develop branch.

 ## Acknowledgements

 This library references and adopts code and standards from the following sources: